JustSift/ReSift/docs/tutorial/resift-rentals.md

 Is it because our fetch is not firing?
 Now pull up the edit form in the same movie drawer again by clicking on the 'edit' button.
 You'll see that the movie title you typed previously was successfully updated in the form.

 Why is this happening?
-Remember in [section 3](#3-merge-fetch-states) when we're doing batch loading, we encountered an issue where the new batch would replace the existing batch as opposed to adding on to the existing batch?
+Remember in [section 3](#3-merge-fetch-states) when we load our data in different pages, we encountered an issue where the new page would replace the items on existing pages as opposed to adding on to the existing pages?
 We solved it by using the ReSift `share` api.
 We need the same thing here.

 ![sharing gif](https://media.giphy.com/media/1AePFqtvzhZZJr2dB8/giphy.gif)